nathanshox/PayslipExplainator/README.md

 It was originally made for Cisco Ireland employees to help with issues around payroll, but with little or no modification it should be suitable for most workers in Ireland.

 ## How to use
-1. Download the script ([explain_payslip.rb](https://raw.github.com/nathanshox/PayslipExplainator/master/explain_payslip.rb)) and the config file ([payslip_config.yml](https://raw.github.com/nathanshox/PayslipExplainator/master/payslip_config.yml)).
+1. [Download](https://github.com/nathanshox/PayslipExplainator/archive/master.zip) or [clone](https://github.com/nathanshox/PayslipExplainator) the project to your local machine
-2. Fill in required values in the config file.
+2. Fill in required values in the config file (```payslip_config.yml```)
-3. Run the script with the command ```$ruby explain_payslip.rb```
+3. From a terminal in the project's directory, run the script with the command ```$ruby explain_payslip.rb```
-4. The script will ask you for other items such as bonuses etc for the pay period.
+4. The script will ask you for more input such as bonus payments, refunds etc for the pay period
+5. _*KABLOOM*_ Your payslip explained!

 ## Options
 You can see all the options for the script by running ```$ruby explain_payslip.rb -h```